 - Patients who are free from corneal disease and glaucoma and have healthy eyes.(Cataracts or other visual problems may influence the willingness of the surgeon to perform ICL surgery.)

 The preliminary examination

 YAG laser iridotomy is necessary seven to ten days before lens implantation to prevent rising of intra-ocular pressure after surgery.
-Two openings will be made in the iris for fluid to drain freely between the front and back of the eye.

 During the implantable contact lens surgery